dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Part 4 - Exhibition and Final Alphabets Design
+Final Interaction

 This is my final design of my alphabets.
-I was trying to think of another name which has the combination of the morse code and the triangles.
-However, the final name of my font is called "Morse Co", it's actually the short version of the name "Morse Code".
+The final interaction showed the animation of the alphabets.

 The parameters per letter:
   * `size` : length of the rectangle